sintax1/cwf2neo/docs/index.rst

 =======

-cwf2neo is a Python library used to download, parse and import the `NICE Cybersecurity Workforce Framework`_ into a Neo4j_ graphing database, which can be used to run complex queries against.
+cwf2neo is a Python library used to download, parse and import the `NICE Cybersecurity Workforce Framework`_ into a Neo4j_ graph database, which can be used to run complex queries against.

 .. note::